-RVTR is an experimental architecture and urban design research group at Taubman College of Architecture and Urban Planning embedded within the University of Michigan in Ann Arbor and a professional architecture practice based in Toronto ON.
+RVTR is an experimental platform for architecture and urban design research currently embedded within Taubman College of Architecture and Urban Planning at the University of Michigan in Ann Arbor.
 Our work operates across scales to position design as an active agent in continually evolving ecologies: biotic, social, environmental, technological and cultural.
 Our projects range from the visioning of the urban futures of regional territories, to high performance building design, to prototype-based research in responsive envelope systems and the development and production of digitally crafted objects.
 These operational scales are tied together through a complex systems approach and a belief in the power of design to transform our world for the better.
 Since our inception in 2007, RVTR's directors – Geoffrey Thün, Kathy Velikov and Colin Ripley – have worked to integrate design research within practice contexts as a means to advance both professional and disciplinary discourse and the depth of thinking embedded in the resulting work.
-Our studio environments operate as experimental think tanks - horizontally organized to engage the full breadth of our team’s input in each facet of project development.
-RVTR regularly collaborates with broad multidisciplinary teams of academic, scientific, industry partners and professional consultants - enabling a deep and informed approach to integrated design.
+Our studio environment operates as an experimental think tank engaging a range of national funding agencies, philanthropic foundations, industry partners and private clients.
+RVTR regularly collaborates with broad multidisciplinary teams of academic, scientific, industry partners and professional consultants - enabling a deep and informed approach to design.

 Kathy Velikov, Director, Associate Professor, University of Michigan